Bearsville Studios

+Bearsville Sound Studio was an independent residential recording studio founded by Albert Grossman in the Bearsville section of Woodstock, New York.
+From the late 1960s through the early 2000s, the studios were the site of notable recordings by numerous artists including Todd Rundgren, Meat Loaf, Tesla, R.E.M., Jeff Buckley, Dave Matthews Band, Phish and others.

 History

+Background

 Albert Grossman, who was the manager of Bob Dylan and Peter, Paul and Mary, first arrived in Bearsville in 1964 with his future wife, Sally, and Dylan via Dylan's station wagon, and went to work creating a retreat for the community of artists with whom he worked.
-The Bearsville studio facilities would eventually be just one component of the complex that would eventually include Bearsville Records, Turtle Creek Barn and Apartments, Location Recorders, the Bearsville Theatre, and multiple restaurants.
+The Bearsville recording studios would be just one component of the complex that would eventually include Bearsville Records, Turtle Creek Barn and Apartments, Location Recorders, the Bearsville Theatre, and multiple restaurants.
 The two-hour drive from New York City, a "retreat" for some artists, combined with residences owned by Albert Grossman, amplified this value.

+1969-1979

-Bearsville's first studio, Studio B, was completed in 1969.
+Bearsville's first recording studio, Studio B, was completed in 1969.
 Studio B was initially designed by Robert Hansen and later re-designed and modified by John Storyk of the Walters-Storyk Design Group and acoustician George Augspurger.
 The larger Studio A featured a large 2,400 square foot tracking room with a 35-foot high ceiling.
 Originally intended as a project studio for Robbie Robertson and Garth Hudson of The Band, Turtle Creek Barn and Apartments offered recording facilities combined with a private living space.

+Todd Rundgren began working at Bearsville Studios as a staff engineer and producer, and recorded his first three studio albums at Bearsville.
+Beginning in 1975, Meat Loaf and composer Jim Steinman recorded Bat Out of Hell at Bearsville, with the album going on to become one of the best-selling albums of all time.

+Other artists recording at Bearsville in the 1970s included The Isley Brothers, NRBQ, Patti Smith Group, and Foghat.
+Additionally, The Rolling Stones rehearsed at Bearsville from May 27 until June 8, 1978 for their US Tour 1978, with the recordings of these rehearsals later released as the Complete Woodstock Tapes 4-disc set.